On December 23, 1672, Italian astronomer Giovanni Domenico Cassini discovered Rhea, the 2nd largest of the 62 Saturn moons that are known by today.

 Background and Education

-Giovanni Cassini Cassini was born in Perinaldo (Liguria).
+Giovanni Cassini Cassini was born in Perinaldo (Liguria) on June 8, 1625.
 He married the rich Geneviève de Laistre, became a French citizen in 1673 and began to write his first name Jean-Dominique.
 Cassini studied at the Jesuit College in Genoa and Bologna.
 Through the influence of the former General and Senator Cornelio Malvasia, in 1650 he became the successor of Father Bonaventura Cavalieri at the University of Bologna as Professor of Astronomy and Mathematics.
 There he taught Euclidean geometry and – according to the doctrine of the Catholic Church – Ptolemaic astronomy.
 For a long time he favored the geo-heliocentric system by Tycho Brahe before switching to Copernicus’ theory later on and also, just like Tycho, Cassini began observing the sky more accurate than many scientists before him.

 Cassini in Astronomy